naredula-jana/Jiny-Kernel/doc/benchmarks.md

     </tr>
 </table>

-##### TODO's in Jiny:
+##### TODO's :
 With the below enhancements, the maximum throughput can be pushed further from the current maximum of 4.100MPPS.

-1. Low latency Notification : Monitor/wait, pause loop, posted interrupts.
+1. Low cost or low latency Notification : using the following :Monitor/wait, pause loop, posted interrupts.
-2. Multi-queue with vhost-user: code is present , but need to test.
-Depends vhost-user mq support from qemu.
+2. Multi-queue with vhost-user: code is present, but need to test, this Depends on vhost-user mq support from qemu.
 3. Fast-switch between vm to vm using VMFUNC.
 Depends on VMFUNC support from qemu/kvm.
 4. Making udp-client/server to run as High priority app, so that client,server  can process more pkts/sec. curently server is bottleneck in recving all the packets at the recving vm, it is getting dropped in the recv guest kernel itself.
+5. currently  USS  cannot receive more then 4.1MPPS, USS need to improve further to forward more packets.

 ##### Summary of Tests:
 1. Test-1/2 : USS versus LB with Jiny VM's: USS as outperformed when compare to LB.